Graduate Catalog

 Applying for the Endorsement

 Candidates must apply for an endorsement directly to the Oregon Teacher Standards and Practices Commission (TSPC) by submitting the appropriate forms, fees, test scores, and transcripts.
 Applicants must apply for the endorsement within three years following completion of their respective programs.
 If more than three years elapse before application is made, the candidate must qualify for recommendation under rules for licensure in effect at the time of application.
-Information about filing for a license is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.
+Information about applying for a license or endorsement is available from Lewis & Clark's K-12 Educational Career and Licensing Services Office.

 Adding the Optional Bilingual Specialization